 The Night Before Questmas is a GMless, push-your-luck storytelling game where you play as drunk, old Skalds recounting tales of your favourite heroes.

-Special thanks to Finn Weldin for their expert services as a sensitivity reader.
+Special thanks to Finn Weldin for her expert services as a sensitivity reader.

 It’s the night before Questmas, and all through the tavern

 The Skalds have all gathered and filled up their flagons.

 With mead in their bellies and tales in their heads

 They squabble over deeds done by heroes long dead…

 QUESTMAS is the most exciting time of the year, when great heroes begin quests that will echo through the ages.
 On THE NIGHT BEFORE QUESTMAS, folk gather in taverns and bars to hear the Skalds tell the greatest stories ever told.

 Some stories, however, are old and the Skalds’ aren’t getting any younger either.
 Their memories aren’t what they used to be.
 Fights often break out as storytellers struggle to remember which stories belong to their hero and which to another’s…

 THE NIGHT BEFORE QUESTMAS is a GMless push-your-luck storytelling game, where players take on the role of Skalds regaling each other with tales of great HEROES.